Long-Tailed Recognition by Mutual Information Maximization between Latent Features and Ground-Truth Labels: Introduction

-By modeling the likelihood as a Gaussian mixture model and assuming an imbalanced dataset, we derive the proposed Gaussian Mixture Likelihood (GML) loss that seamlessly integrates the contrastive learning and logit adjustment.
+By removing the assumption of a balanced dataset, we derive the proposed loss function that seamlessly integrates the contrastive learning and logit adjustment.
+Since the kernel density estimation results in a Gaussian mixture likelihood, we refer to the loss as Gaussian Mixture Likelihood (GML) loss.
 We also provide an efficient method for modeling the Gaussian mixture likelihood, as shown in Fig.~\ref{fig:overview}.
-We use contrast samples to estimate the likelihood based on a Gaussian mixture.
+We use contrast samples to estimate the likelihood.
 Similar to Momentum Contrast (MoCo)~\cite{he2020momentum}, we use queues to store contrast samples.
-However, because a long-tailed dataset is being handled, the contrast samples are biased, and tail classes do not have sufficient samples to create the Gaussian mixture.
+However, because a long-tailed dataset is being handled, tail classes do not have sufficient samples to create the Gaussian mixture.
 To resolve this problem, we use multiple class-wise queues rather than a single queue of MoCo.
-However, this results in very long update frequencies of contrast samples of tail classes.
-Therefore, we use class-wise queues along with a teacher-student strategy.
+However, in the case of tail classes, the update frequencies of contrast samples are significantly longer.
+As a result, old samples of tail classes' queues are generated by highly outdated encoders.
+Therefore, we use class-wise queues along with a teacher--student strategy.
 Unlike a momentum encoder used in MoCo, we use a pre-trained teacher to generate contrast samples.

 We evaluate the proposed method on various long-tailed recognition datasets: ImageNet-LT~\cite{liu2019large}, iNaturalist 2018~\cite{van2018inaturalist}, and CIFAR-LT~\cite{cui2019class}; the proposed method surpasses all previous long-tailed recognition methods.
 In addition, as the proposed method is related to supervised contrastive learning and knowledge distillation, we compare our method with them on both balanced and imbalanced datasets.
 Unsurprisingly, our method shows superior performance to them on imbalanced datasets, exhibiting comparable performance on balanced datasets.
 Finally, we evaluate our method on a commonly used semantic segmentation dataset ADE20K~\cite{zhou2017scene}, which also contains imbalanced pixel labels.
 Simply replacing the cross-entropy loss with the proposed loss also boosts the performance, indicating the proposed framework can be extended beyond a classification task.